delayrider/geography-quiz/README.md

 # Special thanks

 Special thanks to [StackOverflow](https://stackoverflow.com/) and all it's users for providing me with answers through the development process.
 Special thanks to the entire [Code Institute](https://codeinstitute.net/global/) team for making this possible.
 And a warm thanks to the amazing Slack community for your guidance and support.

-# Final note for assessor

-The initial planning of this project was made on paper en then transcribed to the README.md file.